-- U18 & U21 Athletes training full time at Regional Training Centre, Toronto. (as per definition Regional Training Centre | Judo Ontario) - If there are more eligible athletes than available cards, athletes will be ranked according to the process identified in priority three.
+- U18 & U21 Athletes training full time at Regional Training Centre, Toronto (as per definition Regional Training Centre | Judo Ontario) or identified on the OHPSI Targeted Athlete List as part of an HP Certified Club. - Athletes not selected in priority 1 will be considered in priority 2. - All eligible athletes will be ranked according to the process listed in 6.3 below.